Interviewing

 7 Ways to Be a Better Interviewer

-When executed with thoughtfulness and care for the individual, an interview is your opportunity to not only assess and get to know the candidate but also showcase your people, your culture, and the organization’s vision.
+When executed with thoughtfulness and care for the individual, an interview can be an opportunity for assessing and getting to know the candidate while also showcasing your people, your culture, and the organization’s vision.

 Scenario 1